 1. Higher chance of qualifying for a loan

-One of the main pros to having a cosigner is the fact that you have a higher chance of qualifying for a private student loan.
-If you have poor credit, or even no credit, a cosigner can help you qualify by using their history of credit in addition to yours.
+One of the main pros to having a cosigner is the fact that you have a higher chance of getting a private student loan.
+If you have poor credit or even no credit, a cosigner can help you qualify by using their history of credit in addition to yours.

 2. Lower interest rates

 Likewise, your credit history may only allow you to qualify for a high interest rate, whereas a cosigner may have a better credit score which can significantly reduce the total interest rate.

 Having a lower student loan interest rate can decrease your monthly payments and save you a lot of money in interest payments over the long run.